What is Business Entity Concept?

 Example #3

 Let us assume that Jessica is the owner of a company.
-She uses two different credit cards – credit card no. 1 for the payment of business expenses and credit card no. 2 for personal expenses.
+She uses two different credit cards – credit card no. 1 for paying business expenses and credit card no. 2 for personal expenses.
 She paid her company’s $500 electricity bill using her credit card no. 2.
 Ideally, the company’s electricity bill should have been paid using credit card no. 1.
 According to the business entity concept, the payment of $500 would therefore be recognized as Jessica’s additional capital contribution to the business.

 Types of Business Entity